-Extreme

-Extreme Programming relies on the User

-Programming (XP)

-Story (User Card) to express Requirements and develops plans for iterations and releases.
-Enterprise Architect supports XP by allowing User Stories to be modeled using a stereotyped Use Cases.
-Iterations are supported by the Phase property built into every element, and a Gantt chart can be used to automatically display scheduled iterations and releases.
-There is support for developer tasks that can be created as element maintenance tasks for each User Story; these can include status, priority, requested and completion dates, history and more.
+(XP) Requirements and develops plans for iterations and releases.
+Enterprise Architect supports XP by allowing User Stories to be modeled using a stereotyped Use Case Iterations are supported by the Phase property built into every element, and a Gant chart can be used to automatically display scheduled iterations and releases.
+There is support for developer tasks that can be created as element maintenance tasks for each User Story; these can include status, priority, requested and completion dates history and more.
 The Customer, Coach, Programmer and Tracker roles can all be supported and the tool provides a cohesive platform for collaboration, including visual inspections of code and design and automatic documentation generation.
+Name: Create table index to ensure fast retrieval of stock levels Auto Requested by: Greg Nichols Requested: 12/05/2015 Kerified Kerified Kerified Kerified Kerified Kerifie Completed by: Theresa Moranti 👻 Completed: 👽 15/05/2015 💌 Priority: Medium 💌 Version / ID: 15056B5ED3TSK Copy ID Description History $\mathbf{B} I \underline{\mathbf{U}} \mathbf{A} \mid \mathbf{\Xi} \mathbf{\xi} \equiv \mid \mathbf{x}^2 \mathbf{x}2 \mathbf{\xi} = \mid \mathbf{\xi}$ The current test run on the pre-production database shows that it is taking up to 3 seconds to return a list of stock levels for 10 selected titles using a test data set of 14K title records.
+When we add the application processing time and Internet latency time the user will wait for up to 7 seconds which is unacceptable.
+The database retrieval needs to take less than 1 second.
 Feature Driven Development (FDD) Feature-driven development (FDD) is an iterative and incremental process that uses a feature to drive iterations and development.
 Domain models are created early in collaboration with subject matter experts, subject areas are defined and these are broken down into Feature Sets and these in turn into atomic features.
 A Feature is a piece of system functionality that is valued by the client and is used to drive design, development and implementation.
 During design a Feature or small Feature Set are assigned to Classes and to programmers and the Features are used to monitor progress within an iteration.
-Enterprise Architect has support for this method with the Feature element that is part of the Requirements Toolbox, Subject Areas and Feature Sets can be modeled as Packages, allowing a hierarchy to be created that can be displayed as a diagram, list, using the Relationship Matrix or in the Traceability window.

-■ Business Model ■ Features ■ FEA001 - Integrates with security policy systems ■ FEA002 - Compatible with all handheld devices ■ FEA003 - Allows for inventory tracking and management ■ FEA004 - Use account management including user profiles ■ FEA005 - Modern user interface and configurable styles
+Enterprise Architect has support for this method with the Feature element that is part of the Requirements Toolbox, Subject Areas and Feature Sets can be modeled as Packages, allowing a hierarchy to be created that can be displayed as a diagram, list, using the Relationship Matrix or in the Traceability window. 🖃 🧰 Business Model 🖃 📋 Features E Features FEA001 - Integrates with security policy systems FEA002 - Compatible with all handheld devices FEA003 - Allows for inventory tracking and management FEA004 - Use account management including user profiles FEA005 - Modern user interface and configurable styles